-In Example 1, the Pcp-Combine tool will combine model files initialized at 2005/08/07 00Z and containing 3-hourly accumulation intervals of precipitation.
+In Example 1, the Pcp-Combine tool will sum the values in model files initialized at 2005/08/07 00Z and containing 3-hourly accumulation intervals of precipitation.
 The requested valid time is 2005/08/08 00Z with a requested total accumulation interval of 24 hours.
 The output file is to be named sample\fcst.nc, and the Pcp-Combine tool is to search the directory indicated for the input GRIB files.